How to ship a car

 1. Read reviews

-Always read online reviews and check the company’s USDOT number to learn about its safety rating and crash history.
+Always read online reviews and check the company’s U.S. Department of Transportation (USDOT) number to learn about its safety rating and crash history.
 You want a reliable carrier you can trust with your car, so a proven track record is crucial.

 2. Get multiple quotes

 Contact at least three transport companies so you can compare fees and schedules and find a service that works for your budget and timeline.
-You’ll need to provide basic information, including the make, model and year of your car, your pickup and drop-off destinations, your proposed time frame and whether you want an enclosed or open carrier.
+You’ll need to provide basic information, including the car’s make, model and year, your pickup and drop-off destinations, your proposed time frame and whether you want an enclosed or open carrier.

 3. Consider your timeline